mem48/geocompr/main.md

 #> netCDF netCDF Network Common Data Format  TRUE  TRUE      TRUE      TRUE
 ```

-[^1]: A list of supported vector formats and theirs options could be found at http://www.gdal.org/ogr_formats.html.

 ### Raster data

-Raster data also could exist in many different file formats, with some of the formats supporting multilayer files ^[A list of supported raster formats could be found at http://www.gdal.org/formats_list.html].
+Raster data also could exist in many different file formats, with some of the formats supporting multilayer files[^2].

 The **raster** package support reading a single layer by `raster()` and many layers using either `brick()` or `stack()`.
 More information about the raster representation could be find in the section \@ref(raster-classes).